eslint/eslint/docs/rules/max-len.md

 ## Rule Details

 This rule enforces a maximum line length to increase code readability and maintainability.
 The length of a line is defined as the number of unicode characters in the line.
-(Some unicode characters are composed of more than one code unit.)

 ## Options